Welcome to the Home Study Course sponsored by the Healthcare Training

 to your setting.
 However, these notes are for your purposes only and are not to

 be sent to the Institute.
 Also each track is very content dense.
 So feel free

 to replay the track to review the content.

 CD track, a question will be asked.
 The question at the end of each track corresponds

-with the questions in your Answer Booklet.
+with the questions in your Test.
 Merely write the correct letter on

-the corresponding blank line in your answer booklet.
+the corresponding blank line in your Test.
 Each answer is used only

 once.
 Keep in mind there is nothing tricky or hard about these questions.
 They